 - Restart your computer if you encounter issues.

-- Prevent bypassing blocking.
+- Prevent blocking bypass.

 - Ensure 1Focus starts automatically at login.

-- Fix 1Focus closing randomly.
+- Fix 1Focus quitting randomly.

 For help, contact support.